 For instance, you can easily retarget an individual with a stage-specific message if they are overdue to submit their application.
 Similarly, you can serve ‘thank you’ banners to individuals that have had their initial communication with an enrollment advisor.

 According to the 2015 E-Expectations Report, nearly 60% of high school seniors and 55% of juniors were more likely to consider an institution that utilized email, text, social media and other digital channels as communication avenues.
-By understanding how leads are generated, marketers and enrollment teams can then retarget across the aforementioned channels to nurture leads into becoming students.
+By understanding how leads are generated, marketers and enrollment teams can then retarget across the aforementioned channels to nurture leads to becoming students.

 With the advent of new technologies and smarter use of student lead data, higher education marketers now have the opportunity to improve enrollment practices with the support of digital marketing.
 Upon implementation, institutions will see immediate impact that reduces conversion time and increases enrollment rates.